 Most of all though, be realistic otherwise you’ll undermine the accuracy of the cash forecast.

-Using my example of my bookkeeping business, here’s my sales forecast including the launch of a new course in October:
+Using the example of my bookkeeping business, here’s my sales forecast including the launch of a new course in October:

 Step 2: Work Out Cash Inflow

 Next, you’ll need to estimate when you’ll receive payment for the sales (also known as cash inflows) you have forecasted.
 In my example, I assume that I give my clients 30 days payment terms (and they pay on time!) but payment is immediate for the new course I’m launching.
 So I added up which payments will come in and when, putting them in the relevant months, giving me my cash inflows.

 Step 3: Include Any Other Money You Expect to Receive

 You may be expecting money in from other sources, for example, a bank loan or grant so include this money in the cash flow template because it is money that you’ll have in your bank account.

 I’ve assumed that I am receiving the Covid-19 small business rates relief in my example and added that as a separate line in the forecast.

 Step 4: Add Payments for Overheads

 Next add in all the payments you need to make each month, including your salary.
 Be as accurate as you can because it is so important to make sure you have captured everything you need to pay for so you know you can rely on the results of your cash flow forecast.